 A smart business executive always plans for lean times and unexpected obstacles.
 He holds back a good deal of profits for those situations.
 It’s the ole “save for a rainy day” adage that has a great deal of truth to it.

-On a more personal note, Dave Ramsey suggests that you should have at the very least $1000 in your savings account for the unexpected.
+On a more personal note, Dave Ramsey suggests that you should have at least $1000 in your savings account for the unexpected.
 He highly advises having enough money in savings to live on for a minimum of six months, which is 50% of a year.
 This allows for an unexpected drop in income, or a job layoff, or large repairs.

 The lesson here is to set up padspace that is about 50% greater than what you expect.